smartcontractkit/documentation/src/pages/resources/contributing-to-chainlink.md

 #### Voting on new features

 Sometimes a new feature is put to a vote to decide if it's something that the team and wider community should implement.
-When an feature is put to a vote, the issue is tagged with the 'needs votes' label.
+When a feature is put to a vote, the issue is tagged with the 'needs votes' label.
 You can contribute to the voting process by reacting to the first post in the feature request with a thumbs up or thumbs down emoji.
 This will help drive the decision.
 You can also contribute your thoughts by replying directly to the feature request with a new post in the thread.

 ![Voting on a new feature request](/files/voting-issue.png)